 the members of the inspection team and when they will be on site.
 The registered inspector must consider any comments or concerns raised by the school; and

-the subjects that will be inspected in depth.
+the subjects that it will be possible to inspect.

-Summaries of the curriculum vitae of all the team should be given or sent to the school.
+Summaries of the curriculum vitae of the team should be given or sent to the school.

 Informing the school about the arrangements for the inspection must not extend to telling schools which lessons will be visited in any part of the inspection, although meetings with key staff should be agreed with the school.